wtraylor/modular_megafauna_model/docs/tutor.md

 However, you can also replace that output format with another one, for instance writing to a NetCDF file or forwarding it to another program or library.

 - Derive a new class from \ref Fauna::Output::WriterInterface.
-- Add a new enum entry to \ref Fauna::Output::OutputFormat.
+- Add a new enum entry to \ref Fauna::OutputFormat.
 - Parse the new option in \ref Fauna::InsfileReader::read_table_output().
 - Create a new instance of your writer class in the constructor \ref Fauna::World::World() if your enum entry is selected.